 Do you like to watch movies on a Friday evening online for free?
 Well, you might want to reconsider your free time preferences after moving to Germany.
 Until 2017 online streaming in Germany wasn’t an issue, but now the situation has changed.

-Streaming and torrenting movies on suspicious sites are illegal in Germany.
+Streaming and torrenting movies on suspicious sites is illegal in Germany.
 You can receive a fine of amount between 150 EUR to 1,500 EUR.

 Many people watch movies online without paying for them.
 There are plenty of suspicious streaming sites, even in Germany.
 Yet, in Germany, streaming movies from unauthorized file-sharing sites or common torrenting sites (such as 123movies) are illegal.
 Users who get caught are at risk of paying between 150 EUR to 1,500 EUR in fines.